mikeTheMSFan/Portfolio/README.md

     3. Under `AzureAd`, put the key vault certificate name in `KeyVaultCertificateName` portions of `appsettings.json`.

-    If you would rather use a client secrect (which is usually for development) you can follow this template:
+    If you would rather use a client secret (which is usually for development) you can follow this template:

     ```json
     {